how to locate clunking sound on an electric bike pedal

 Pedal clunking can originate from several sources on your electric bike.
 Here are some of the most common causes:

 The bottom bracket connects the crankset to your pedal assist electric bike and allows it to rotate freely.
+A bottom bracket clunking sound often signals worn bearings or loose crank arms.
 If the bearings inside the bottom bracket wear out or become damaged, it can result in a clunking noise.
 This is often accompanied by a feeling of instability when pedaling.

 A poorly maintained or misaligned chain can also cause clunking sounds.
 If the chain is too loose, it can jump or skip gears, leading to irregular noises.
 Ensuring your chain is properly lubricated and tensioned can prevent this issue.